eclipse/xtext/xtext-website/documentation/330_web_support.md

 ## The Server {#server}

 The language-specific resources are provided through HTTP requests which are processed by the [XtextServlet]({{site.src.xtext_web}}/org.eclipse.xtext.web.servlet/src/main/java/org/eclipse/xtext/web/servlet/XtextServlet.xtend).
 This class is also responsible for managing the lifecycle of the language [Injector]({{site.javadoc.guice}}/com/google/inject/Injector.html) (see [Dependency Injection](302_configuration.html#dependency-injection)).
 The default approach is to create an injector when the servlet is started and to register it in the [IResourceServiceProvider.Registry]({{site.src.xtext_core}}/org.eclipse.xtext/src/org/eclipse/xtext/resource/IResourceServiceProvider.java).
-In order to override default behavior, you can change or add bindings in the `<LanguageName>WebModule` or `<LanguageName>IdeModule` of your language.
+In order to override the default behavior, you can change or add bindings in the `<LanguageName>WebModule` or `<LanguageName>IdeModule` of your language.

 The usual way to include the Xtext servlet in a server application is to create a subclass of [XtextServlet]({{site.src.xtext_web}}/org.eclipse.xtext.web.servlet/src/main/java/org/eclipse/xtext/web/servlet/XtextServlet.xtend), override `init()` and `destroy()` to manage the runtime resources, and add a [WebServlet]({{site.javadoc.javaee}}/javax/servlet/annotation/WebServlet.html) annotation with `urlPatterns = "/xtext-service/*"` as parameter.
 See [MyXtextServlet]({{site.src.xtext_web}}/org.eclipse.xtext.web.example.jetty/src/main/java/org/eclipse/xtext/web/example/jetty/MyXtextServlet.xtend) for an example.